silent181/billion-dollar-baby/README.md

 # billion-dollar-baby
-this repo worths a billion
+this repo is worth a billion